mattblovell/kodi_panel/README.rst

 .. image:: https://raw.github.com/mattblovell/kodi_panel/master/extras/dualing_displays.jpg

-The displays have resolutions of 480x320 and 800x480.
+The displays have resolutions of 480x320 and 800x480, respectively.
 In order to support those sizes, as well as the original 320x240, I ended up adding TOML support for a setup file.
 The details of creating a luma.lcd display, or setting up the framebuffer as a device, were also separated from the "draw with Pillow" portion of the script.

 License